8bit-mario/graphics/README.md

+# Perlin Noise
+Perlin noise was develop by Ken Perlin is a type of gradient noise.
+It is used in procedural texture generation also in may be modified form in Minecraft as procedural world generation.

+# Compiling
+g++ perlin.cpp graphics.c -o perlin

+and run ./perlin
+This should create perlin.ppm file.
+Open that file with any image viewer you like.

 # Koch Snowflake
 It's a beautiful fractal curve.
 It can be created from diving the triangle.
 More information at wikipedia: https://en.wikipedia.org/wiki/Koch_snowflake